 Scholarship application essays often ask how winning an award could change one’s life.
-It's hard not to just think about the ways money could help with college costs
+It's hard not to just think about the ways money could help with college costs.

-$10,000 scholarship, for example, could help studentsbridge the gap between savings and a college's cost of attendance.
+A $10,000 scholarship, for example, could help studentsbridge the gap between savings and a college's cost of attendance.
 It also could help avoid student loan debt.

 Here are three unique benefits of scholarships.